Jarhead20/JAD/README.md

 # JAD — Just A Dash

 A lightweight, **1024×600** Qt dashboard for a Raspberry Pi 5 that renders gauges/text/images, reads live telemetry from Assetto Corsa (via UDP), and supports GPIO buttons + shift lights.
+This project was vibe coded for the UQCS Hackathon.

 ![Dashboard screenshot](screenshots/screenshot_20250817_043506.png)